srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 A resource group is a logical group that contains related resources for a project or application.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.
 Generally, add resources that share the same lifecycle to the same resource group so you can easily deploy, update, and delete them as a group.

-In the following tasks, you will:
+In this exercise, you will:

 * create a custom dashboard that you can use during this course
 * create a Resource Group and add a Resource Group tile to your dashboard

 #### Task 1: Create a Dashboard

-1. In a Web browser, navigate to your Azure portal.
+1. If necessary, open your Web browser and navigate to your Azure portal.

     You can use the following link to open the Azure portal: [Azure portal](https://portal.azure.com)

 1. On the Azure portal menu, click **Dashboard**.

-1. On the _Dashboard_ page, click **+ New dashboard**
+1. On the **My Dashboard** page, click **+ New dashboard**

-    We are going to create a custom dashboard to organize the resources that we use in this course.
+    You can create a custom dashboard to organize and access your Azure resources for a project.
+In this case, you will create a custom dashboard for this course.

 1. To name your new dashboard, replace **My Dashboard** with **AZ-220**